-Today (9 July 2019) we are holding a parliamentary photo exhibition, highlighting the human cost of the social care crisis.
+We held a parliamentary photo exhibition, highlighting the human cost of the social care crisis to MPs.
 Here you can see some of the images and hear from the people affected by dementia who were photographed.

 For too long, the dementia care crisis has been hidden behind closed doors, lived by people who rarely have opportunities to be heard.
 ‘Dementia Care: The Crisis Behind Closed Doors’ tells the stories of 12 families from across the country, all of whom have struggled to access affordable, good quality care.